breaking-boot/verify/README.md

 ---

 ## Usage Notes
-Verify accepts any commands that the official bootdev cli accept, but our custom logic is only applied to commands in the format of:
+Verify accepts any commands that the official bootdev cli accepts, but our custom logic is only applied to commands in the format of:
 ```bash
 bootdev run <id> # run
 ```